🌿 Outdoor Wood Guide · Expert Reviewed

 Teak — Why It Lasts So Long

-White Oak — The Underrated Outdoor Wood
+White Oak — The Underrated Choice

 Western Red Cedar — Best Budget Outdoor Wood